deadman22-rgb/BrickBreakerCustomCollision/README.md

 ![Game Demo](Assets/GamePlayGIF.gif)

+THE APK IS IN THE ANDROID BUILD FOLDER

 This repository contains a Brick Breaker game built in Unity.
 The core focus is on manually handling collisions and movement without using Unity's built-in physics system.